BroadbandForum/usp/specification/mtp/mqtt/index.md

 ## Sending the USP Record in a PUBLISH Packet Payload

-A USP Record is sent from a USP Endpoint to a MQTT Server within a `PUBLISH` packet payload.
+A USP Record is sent from a USP Endpoint to an MQTT Server within a `PUBLISH` packet payload.
 The MQTT Server delivers that `PUBLISH` packet to the destination MQTT client USP Endpoint.
 This is true of all USP Message types.

 R-MQTT-1 and R-MQTT-2 require that all MQTT capabilities referenced in this section and its sub-sections are compliant with the MQTT specifications.
 Reading the MQTT specification is highly recommended to ensure the correct syntax and usage of MQTT packets and properties (`PUBLISH`, Content Type, Response Topic, etc.).